sabourke/prefactor-1/docs/source/index.rst

 - removal of the element beam
 - advanced flagging and interpolation of bad data
 - mitigation of broad-band RFI and bad stations
-- direction-independent phase correction of the target, using a global sky model from `TGSS ADR`_  or the new Global Sky Model (GSM)
+- direction-independent phase correction of the target, using a global sky model from `TGSS ADR`_  or the new Global Sky Model (GSM) for HBA and LBA data, respectively.
-- detailled diagnostics
+- detailled diagnostics and a summary log file

-It will prepare your data so that you will be able to use any direction-dependent calibration software, like `factor`_ or `killMS`_.
+It will prepare your data so that you will be able to use any direction-dependent calibration software, like `factor`_ or `killMS`_, as well as any generic long-baseline pipeline.

 .. note::